flamestro/agile-is-the-new-orange-ui/README.md

 This project is based on React ft.
 TypeScript.

-It is a Kanban board application.
+It is a Kanban board application that can be self hosted.
 You can create boards, lanes, and cards with this application.
 However, you need a running [back-end](https://github.com/flamestro/AgileIsTheNewOrange) to do so.